render-engine/render-engine/docs/docs/contributing/environment_setup.md

 Start with ensuring that the docker daemon is running.

 Open your fork of the project in VS Code and open the command pallet.
-Next, Enter "Dev Containers: Repopen in Container" and select the option.
+Next, Enter "Dev Containers: ReOpen in Container" and select the option.

 This will create a new local environment with the same configuration as the [codespace](#using-codespaces).